JabRef/JabRefOnline/_faq/10_general.md

 ## Q: When I modify my database, I would like that JabRef performs entry cleaning automatically.
 How to do this?

 A: In **File-&gt;Database properties**, you will find a section named "Save actions".
 After enabling this feature, you can choose which actions should be performed for each field upon saving.
 That should help you keep your database tidy.

+## Q: Search on Google scholar does not work anymore.
+What is going on?

+A: Google scholar is blocking "automated" crawls which generate too much traffic in a short time.
+JabRef already uses a two-step approach (with the prefetched list before crawling the actual BibTeX data) to circumvent this.
+However, after too much crawls JabRef --- or more correct: your IP address --- is being blocked.
+To unblock your IP, do a Google scholar search in your browser.
+You will be asked to show that you are not a robot.

+Thus, the Google Scholar fetcher is not the best way to obtain lots of entries at the same time.
+If you are Mozilla Firefox, the JabRef Plugin "JabFox" might be an alternative to download the BibTeX data directly from the browser.
+You can find the PlugIn here: https://addons.mozilla.org/en-US/firefox/addon/jabfox/?src=external-jabrefSite